Accident at Work

 Should an incident fall within one of the categories outlined by RIDDOR then it may be that it is appropriate to seek advice about pursuing a compensation claim.
 Lengthy recuperation can place a considerable strain on your financial, as well as emotional and physical reserves.

 These unfortunate incidents that may eventually result in a compensation claim, generally arise as a result of a series of acts or omissions that would reasonably be considered to be negligent.
 This may be because an employer has failed to update the mandatory risk assessments to keep pace with changes in technology or working practices.
 It could also be that any training has been inadequate, or absent altogether.
-A great many workers are required to undertake detailed work in inadequately lit areas, or work with bulky items without the correct manual handling training and it is precisely these situations that may result in pain and suffering.
+A great number of workers are required to undertake detailed work in inadequately lit areas, or work with bulky items without the correct manual handling training and it is precisely these situations that may result in an accident.

 The next step is to ensure that the incident, together with any supporting evidence, is appropriately and accurately recorded.
 The record should include times, dates and places.
 It should also contain a brief summary of the incident and a note about how it was reported.
 This may seem a trivial and pointless exercise for the vast majority of minor cuts and bruises, but it remains a legal requirement and a very wise precaution.
 Should there be future complications, this record will prove vital in securing any compensation.